 Fleetville Junior School is fortunate to have a committed team of governors who, together, make up the Local Governing Body (LGB) of the school.
 We play an important role in the leadership and life of the school.
 As governors we are unpaid volunteers and are either elected or appointed to serve a four year term of office.
-The LGB currently comprises*:
+The LGB constitution allows for the following membership:

 - 3 community governors

 - 1 specialist governor or Trust Director

 All governors have equal rights to participate in the work of the governing body and are encouraged to state their individual opinions.
 However we work as a team and are bound by the collective decisions of the group.

 The LGB is a committee of the Spiral Partnership Trust, the charity that is legally responsible for overseeing the operations of both the Trust’s schools.
 The Trust itself is governed by a Board of Directors, a group of individuals akin to school governors.
 The LGB is represented on the Trust by the Chair of Governors.
 Our decisions are monitored by, and may be influenced by, the Board of Directors who are ultimately responsible for all the actions of the Trust’s schools.

 More information about school governors in Hertfordshire can be found on the Herts Direct website: www.hertsdirect.org/governors.

 As individuals we each have different motivation for becoming a school governor.
 We come from a variety of backgrounds and bring a range of expertise and experience to the LGB.
 It is not necessary to be an expert on educational matters, but it is vital to seek to understand the role and its responsibilities fully, and to be prepared to put in the time and effort required to carry out the job effectively.
 Enthusiasm, commitment, the ability to collaborate effectively and to reflect on data and decisions are key qualities required.